-Wireless is available in the Community Center, Building 143 and surrounding playground, Building 153 study lounge, and Building 160 study lounge.
-There are no plans to deploy wireless in other University Village apartments at this time.
+Wireless internet is available in the Community Center, Building 143 and surrounding playground, Building 153 study lounge, and Building 160 study lounge.
+There are no plans to deploy wireless internet in other University Village apartments at this time.
 As a result, residents of University Village are permitted to bring and set up their own wireless routers.

 Which campus wireless network should I use?

 There are several Wi-Fi services available on campus.
 We recommend you use the AirBears2 network because it is encrypted to help keep your personal data secure.
 AirBears2 also provides automatic authentication once you set it up on your device so you can avoid having to log in.
 In addition to AirBears2, the following Wi-Fi networks are available on campus:

 - eduroam: The eduroam network provides world-wide roaming access for the international research and education community.
 UC Berkeley faculty, staff, and students can use eduroam on campus and when visiting other participating institutions.